 We intentionally look for new leaders of all ages.

-We have many roles where those growing in PRMI can join in prayer ministry or intercession teams, worship teams or test out their spiritual leadership skills during evening prayer and praise times.
-There are many places to serve in hospitality, technology, photography or directing a track, for example.
+We have many roles where people can join in prayer ministry or intercession teams, worship teams, or test out their spiritual leadership skills during evening prayer and praise times.
+There are places to serve in hospitality, technology, photography, or directing a track, for example.